Fantom-foundation/fantom-govern/README.md

 To define such proposal constraints, proposal templates are used.
 Each proposal template defines the following conditions:
 - Contract bytecode: If defined, then proposal's code must match to this example.
 - Executable (bool): True if proposal should get executed on approval.
-- MinVotes (ratio): Minimum voting turnout.
+- MinVotes (ratio): Minimum allowed `Minimum voting turnout`.
+The ratio has 18 decimals.
 - minAgreement (ratio): Minimum allowed `Minimum voting agreement`.
+The ratio has 18 decimals.
 - opinionScales (uint[]): Each opinion scale defines an exact measure of agreement which voter may choose.
 - minVotingDuration (seconds): Minimum duration of the voting.
 - maxVotingDuration (seconds): Maximum duration of the voting.